SOLAS-TTRPG/SOLAS/Boons.md

 ## Movement Master
 You can swim and climb at your normal speed.
 Additionally, you can fall from a number of tiles equal to your **Dexterity** score without taking damage.

+## Shield Master
+If you are holding a shield, you can spend a stamina or focus point to gain advantage on a strength, dexterity, or constitution check.

+## Skulker
+You are an expert at slinking through shadows, in low light and fog (which don't affect your vision).
+While in these areas, you can spend a focus or stamina point to roll a **Dexterity Check** which is used as a "Stealth Score" (which creatures trying to spot you contest with a **Mind Check**).
+If a creature doesn't see you, you have advantage on all attacks against them.
+Additionally, if you miss a ranged attack while hidden, you aren't revealed.

 ## Sorcerous Patron
 As your connection to the origin of your power grows, you begin to manifest some of the aspects of it.
 You can only select one of these, and it cannot be changed later.